sikuli/sikuli/docs/source/pattern.rst

 	.. py:method:: similar(similarity)

-		Derive a new Pattern object containing the same attributes (image, click point) with the minimum similarity set to the specified value.
+		Return a new Pattern object containing the same attributes (image, click point) with the minimum similarity set to the specified value.

 		:param similarity: the minimum similarity to use in a find operation.
 The